leangjia/blender_docs/manual/animation/armatures/bones/properties/relations.rst

    Full
       The bone inherits all effects of parent scaling and shear.
    Fix Shear
-      Corrects the transformation inherited from the parent to remove shear caused by non-uniform parent scaling and rotation.
-The process preserves the bone direction, length and volume, and minimally affects roll on average.
+      Full parent effects are applied to the rest state of the child, after which any shear is removed in a way that preserves the bone direction, length and volume, and minimally affects roll on average.
+The result is combined with the local transformation of the child.

       If the inherited scale is non-uniform, this does not prevent shear from reappearing due to local rotation of the child bone, or of its children.
    Aligned
       Parent scaling is inherited as if the child was oriented the same as the parent, always applying parent X scale over child X scale, and so on.

-      This mode never causes shear and is natural for connected chains like limbs and tentacles.
    Average
       Inherits a uniform scaling factor that is the total change in the volume of the parent.

-      This effectively keeps the uniform part of the scaling of the parent, while removing squash and stretch effects.
-Uniform scaling never causes shear.
    None
       Ignores all scaling and shear of the parent.
    None (Legacy)